- 1 Best Overall Credit Card Bonus Offers

 What points are worth with the Chase Sapphire Reserve℠: These Chase Ultimate Rewards points are worth 1 cent each when redeemed for cash or gift cards.
 With the Chase Sapphire Reserve℠ card, the points can be redeemed for travel at a value of 1.5 cents per point.
 With Travel and Dining purchases using the card, you’ll earn 3 points per $1.
 These 3 points equate to a 4.5% (3 X 1.5) rewards rate when you redeem towards travel.
 All other purchases will earn the 1 point per $1 spent, which can be redeemed at the 1.5% towards travel.

-It should be easy to receive the full credit amount if you travel even just a few times a year.
-Earning at least 10,000 points by spending more than $3,333 on travel and dining each year will cancel out the $450 annual fee.
+It should be easy to receive the full $300 credit amount if you travel even just a few times a year.
+Then, earning at least 10,000 points by spending more than $3,333 on travel and dining each year will essentially cancel out the $450 annual fee.

 Chase Sapphire Preferred® 50,000 Bonus Points